Bloom-host/BloomDocs/docs/running_a_server/waterfall.md

 ## Configure Waterfall

-*Before you setup this section, change the primary port for your backend servers to something other than 25565.
-25565 is the default minecraft port and should be reserved for your Waterfall server as it is what players are actually connecting to when they try and connect to your network.*
+*Before you setup this section, go to each of your backend servers and click the "Make Internal" button under the Ports and Proxies tab.*

+If you would like to read more information on our internal servers please see [here](/internal-servers).

 ![img](../../static/imgs/running_a_server/waterfall/waterfall-fs-initial.png)